bcgov/mds/services/minespace-web/README.md

 Navigate to `http://localhost:8080` to check if keycloak was successfully installed.

+**Run Cypress test**
+To run your cypress tests with a browser, type the command `yarn run cypress open`.
+To run your cypress tests in headless mode, type the command `yarn cypress run`.

 ### Running

 - [react](https://reactjs.org/) : JS library to build single page apps